jkingportfolio/CI_PP3_Taco_Trailer/README.md

 </details>

-19. As the site owner, I would want the registered users information to be saved to a Google Sheets file.
+19. As the site owner, I would want the registered users' information to be saved to a Google Sheets file.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |